Origin of the word ‘Qurbani’

 Who should perform Qurbani?

 The general ruling is that Qurbani should be performed by adults of sane mind and affordable means.
-This means that anybody who meets the threshold for Zakat, should be performing Qurbani also.
-If you have any doubts, please contact your local Mosque.
+This means that anybody who meets the threshold for Zakat, should be performing Qurbani.
+However, if you have any doubts, please contact your local Mosque.

 What animals are sacrificed at Qurbani?

 The animals we slaughter at Qurbani are goats, sheep and cows.
 They can be male or female and in good health.
 Goats and sheep must be at least one year old, and cows must be two.